 Trekking to the Actual Source of the Ganges River

 If you don't mind a strenuous trek, you can actually go to where the Ganges River emerges from a glacier above Gangotri.
 The actual source is an ice cave called Gaumukh (meaning Cow's Mouth), 18 kilometers (11 miles) up.
 Three days are required to complete the return trek, with around six hours of trekking a day.
 You can stay in a dormitory at a GMVN Tourist Bungalow along the way at Bhojbasa.
 It's situated around six hours from Gangotri and three hours from Gaumukh.

 The Yamunotri temple lies close to the source of the Yamuna River, the second holiest river in India, which flows all the way down past the Taj Mahal.
 The temple is relatively undeveloped as it's the least visited of the Char Dham.
 However, there is a certain magic to be experienced from the pristine mountain air, running water, natural scenic beauty, and enthusiastic devotees.
 Pilgrims also get to enjoy a number of hot water springs in the vicinity of the temple.

 When is Yamunotri Temple Open?

 The same as Gangotri temple, Yamunotri temple opens every year on Akshaya Tritiya (an auspicious day in the Hindu calendar).
 It falls in the last week of April or first week of May.
+In 2020, In 2020, it is on April 26.
 The temple also closes for the season on Diwali.
 On the day the temple opens, the Goddess is carried from the nearby village of Kharsali (said to be Yamuna's mother's home), installed in the temple, and duly returned when the temple closes.

 How Can Yamunotri Temple be Reached?